danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 - FWHM (Full Width at Half Maximum)
 - Resolving Power (R = Lambda/DeltaLambda)
 - MUSE LSF.
 SPAN contains the parametrization of MUSE Line Spread Function based on the Eq.8 of Bacon et al. (2017).
 If you have MUSE data, please select this option.
 If fitting a narrow spectral region (<= 1000 A), the choice between constant FWHM, R or MUSE resolution is not critical.
-However, for broader wavelength ranges, selecting the appropriate resolution type is crucial. **Important:** For high-redshift galaxies (z > 0.01) and spectra which have hot been de-redshifted, SPAN will automatically correct the spectral resolution given in FWHM and MUSE LSF to the corresponding rest-frame wavelength range.
+However, for broader wavelength ranges, selecting the appropriate resolution type is crucial. **Important:** For high-redshift galaxies (z > 0.01) and spectra which have not been de-redshifted, SPAN will automatically correct the spectral resolution given in FWHM and MUSE LSF to the corresponding rest-frame wavelength range.

 ### Third Section: Template Selection